-31. Ensuring the protection of children is one of the greatest challenges in Haiti, where children under the age of 18 make up 40% of the population.
-Many children live in critical conditions or face difficult situations.
-The vulnerability rate was 24% in 2006, a figure that is expected to rise in 2021 with the sharp increase in birth rates and generalized insecurity.
-However, by ratifying the Convention on the Rights of the Child (CRC), Haiti has committed itself to defending and guaranteeing the rights of all children without distinction.
-Yet thousands of children from poor families are abandoned to their fate.
+31. Many children live in critical conditions or face difficult situations.
+However, by ratifying the Convention on the Rights of the Child (CRC) in 1914, Haiti committed itself to defend and guaranteeing the rights of all children without distinction.
+However, thousands of children from poor families are abandoned to their fate.
 This is the case of children in domestic service, street children, and children in detention.

-Situation of street children
+The situation of street children

-- 32. The Haitian capital and several other cities in the country are full of children who convert the streets as their home.
-Approximately 5,000 children live on the streets of the metropolitan area.
-Today, considering the alarming and growing statistics of 2010 reporting more than 3,000 children of which 89% are boys, 1/3 between 8 and 13 years old and half are from the West department according to a study published by World vision in 2012.
-These abandoned children, nicknamed "kokorat" in the pejorative language, depend on the street to survive.
-They are often found huddled with drivers looking for a few coins, or wiping the windshields of transport or private vehicles.
+- 32. The Haitian capital and several other cities in the country are full of children who live on the streets.
+These despised children, known as "kokorat" in the pejorative language, depending on the street to survive.
+They are often found grouped with drivers in search of a few coins or wiping the windshields of transport or private vehicles.
 Several factors explain their presence on the streets, but the economic poverty of the country is the main one.
-They are not protected by Haitian State and do not have access to education, housing, health care, etc., and are exposed to all kinds of physical and psychological abuse. - 33.
+They are not protected by the state and do not have access to education, housing, health care, etc., and are exposed to all kinds of physical and psychological abuse. - 33.
 Articles 26 and 27 of the Convention on the Rights of the Child, ratified by Haiti, recognize the right of every child to benefit from social security, including social insurance.
-The State is therefore obliged to take all necessary measures to ensure the full realization of this right. - 34.
-Recommendations number 115.98 and 115.104 made respectively by the Republic of Tanzania and Ecuador encourage the State of Haiti to ensure the protection of street children.
+The State is obliged to take all necessary measures to ensure the full realization of this right. - 34.
+Recommendations number 115.98 and 115.104 formulated respectively by the Republic of Tanzania and Ecuador encourage the State of Haiti to ensure the protection of street children.